-The North Hillsboro Industrial Renewal Area represents one of the few significant development opportunities for large, undeveloped and diverse industrial sites in the Portland area to meet the region's needs and the public's vision for job creation and economic growth.
-In order to fulfill this vision, the Area requires a full complement of public infrastructure, none of which exist today:
+The North Hillsboro Industrial Renewal Area represents one of the few significant development opportunities for large, undeveloped, and diverse industrial sites in the Portland area to meet the region's needs and the public's vision for job creation and economic growth.
+In order to fulfill this vision, the Area requires a full complement of public infrastructure, some of which has been added since Plan adoption and additional work that is required both in the original Area boundary as well as the amended Area boundary.
+Necessary infrastructure includes: